01 Oct 21st Century Learning at Montclare

-As Montclare prepares to join the tens of millions of people around the world participating in The Hour of Code the week of December 4th, we’ve been researching what it means to be a 21st-century student and educator.
+Montclare joined the tens of millions of people around the world participating in The Hour of Code, prompting many discussions about what it means to be a 21st-century student and educator.
 More specifically, what does a 21st-century learner look like in an early childhood classroom?
 While we are always up-to-date on current educational trends, as an administrative team, we need to evaluate these new initiatives and determine how and if they are appropriate for our preschool students.

 Technological literacy is no doubt at the forefront of 21st Century skills.
 Most of our preschoolers already have access to technology at home and as educators and parents ourselves, we are well-versed in the current data on young children and screen-time.
 Whether it be an iPad, video console or a parent’s phone, children know their way around devices.
 For this reason, we have researched and developed some of our own coding-without-screen activities for our young students.
 Our preschoolers don’t necessarily need a “device” to learn the fundamentals of coding and the processes involved.